Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-02-12-choosing-a-tool-for-blogging.md

 > **&#9745; Requirement:** One of the characteristics of a blog is that readers can comment on blog entries.

-## Blogs I follow
+## Blogs I Follow

 Within the blog, I should be able to build up a list of links to other blogs and websites on relevant topics.
-I experimented with adding this list as its own blog post, and alternatively as a table in the landing page, but neither result felt natural.
+I experimented with many layouts and various table positions.
+Each iteration seemed to conflict with one of Kimball and Hawkins' (2008) principles of design, particularly alignment and enclosure.
 Going back to the theme configuration in `_config.yml`, I found a setting to add a page to the permanent header (`header_pages`).
 Creating a new page for the list of blogs (see [`follow.md`](https://github.com/Sterling-Cooper/Sterling-Cooper.github.io/blob/main/follow.md)) and linking it in the header gives the list its own space and keeps it discoverable.

 ##### Figure 4: Adding the "Blogs I Follow" page:
 ![PNG image illustrating the addition of the blogs I follow page](https://github.com/Sterling-Cooper/Sterling-Cooper.github.io/blob/main/_assets/pages-following.png?raw=true)